-Leave of Absence: If You are on a documented leave of absence, other than Family or Medical Leave, Your coverage may be continued until the last day of the month following the month in which the leave of absence commenced.
+Leave of Absence: If You are on a documented leave of absence, other than Family or Medical Leave, Your coverage may be continued for 12 months after the leave of absence commenced.
 If the leave terminates prior to the agreed upon date, this continuation will cease immediately.